 10. COMMITMENTS AND NONCANCELABLE OPERATING LEASES

-The Medical Center is committed under various non-cancelable operating leases, all of which are related to equipment and software leases.
-The following is a schedule by year of future minimum lease payments under operating leases as of September 30, 2016, that have initial remaining lease terms in excess of one year:
+The Medical Center is committed under various noncancelable operating leases, all of which are related to equipment and software leases.
+As of September 30, 2017, the future minimum payments were \$44,848, for the year ending September 30, 2018.